-4.2 Typology of surface waters
+Typology of surface waters

 The Presidential Decree 51/2007 "Establishment of measures and procedures for integrated protection and management of water in compliance with the provisions of the Water Framework Directive 2000/60/EC" defines in Annex II that both systems A and B could be used in the characterisation of surface water bodies.
-In the Greek RBMPs, system B has been applied for all the water categories.
+In the Greek RBMPs, system B has been mostly applied for all the water categories, with the exception of GR13 where system A was used for river and lake water bodies.
+More specifically, system A was selected because the information required for its implementation was readily available for GR13, but also because it contains the essential factors that differentiate the rivers and streams of this RBD, i.e. distinguishing different geological types and different types of altitude.
+For lakes, system A was also selected for GR14 as the information was also readily available and could efficiently identify the environmental variations between the lakes.
 It is to be noticed that previously, in 2009, in response to the obligations of Art.
-8 of the WFD, system A was used.
-In the current RBMPs there was a switch to system B (all obligatory descriptors for system B have been used), which resulted in the modification of the number, boundaries and characteristics of the surface water bodies.
+8 of the WFD, system A was used for all the RBDs.
+In the current RBMPs there was a switch to system B for the 13 out of 14 RBDs (all obligatory descriptors for system B have been used), which resulted in the modification of the number, boundaries and characteristics of the surface water bodies.